- For companies looking to reach their audiences online, the optimal strategy has evolved from content-centric to customer-centric

 Customer data platform

-Next, we are continuously enhancing the core profile store, and will soon have additional capabilities in segmentation, analytics and data integration capabilities.
-This will give marketers a friendlier, easier to use interface for managing their customer data, building segments and delivering a better experience.
+Next, we are continuously enhancing the core profile space, and with the recent acquisition of Zaius’ customer data platform (CDP), we can provide additional capabilities in segmentation, analytics and data integration capabilities.
+This will give marketers a friendlier, easier-to-use interface for managing their customer data, building segments and delivering a better experience.

 Content and commerce analytics

-Following the acquisition of Idio in 2019, Episerver developed our Content Intelligence and Content Recommendations capabilities.
-Episerver will be enhancing these capabilities alongside our commerce reporting capabilities and analytics dashboards for B2B and B2C.
+Following the acquisition of Idio in 2019, Optimizely developed our Content Intelligence and Content Recommendations capabilities.
+We will be enhancing these capabilities alongside our commerce reporting capabilities and analytics dashboards for B2B and B2C.
 This will result in a comprehensive set of reporting, providing intelligent and actionable answers to critical business questions.

 Unified personalization, targeting and testing

-Finally, if you missed the news, Episerver recently acquired Optimizely.
-Together, Episerver and Optimizely give digital teams a whole new way of creating the best digital experiences.
+Finally, Optimizers give digital teams a whole new way of creating the best digital experiences.
 Now they can create and optimize every single digital touchpoint of their business.
 Businesses have the power to experiment, adapt and meet the ever-growing demands of their customers by predicting what those needs are in the first place.
 We are committed to developing integrated capabilities so you can test, target and deliver 1:1 personalized experiences all in one place.